-- 1.7 In relation to any QDC, or QSC, the primary contractor (or sub-contractor) must provide statutory reports as described in Part 5 of the Regulations. - 1.8 Regulation 23(1) requires a contract pricing statement be provided for the QDC within one month of the initial reporting date. - 1.9 As stated in Regulation 23(2)(d) the contract pricing statement has to describe the calculation made under Regulation 11 to determine the contract profit rate.
+- 1.10 In relation to any QDC (or QSC) the primary contractor (or sub-contractor) must provide statutory reports as described in Part 5 of the Regulations.
+The SSRO has provided separate guidance that will assist defence contractors with preparing and submitting the reports required.3 - Regulation 23(1) requires a contract pricing statement be provided for the QDC within one month of the initial reporting date. - 1.11 As stated in regulation 23(2)(d) the contract pricing statement has to describe the calculation made under regulation 11 to determine the contract profit rate.
 This includes all adjustments that were made under steps 1 to 6 as detailed in this guidance document.